Report an accessibility problem

 • potassium bifluoride (CAS# 7789-29-9)

 Fluoride ions pass quickly and easily through your skin and other tissues and enter your bloodstream.
-This means that skin contact is bloodstream contact.
+This means that skin contact can result in skin absorbtion and poisoning.

 Fluoride ions aggressively react with free calcium and magnesium — which are important to your health and survival — from your body’s cells.
 Even small amounts of fluoride poisoning can cause rapid and potentially fatal fluctiations of calcium, potassium, and magnesium in the blood.

 Calcium is a necessary part of the cellular contraction and relaxation cycle in muscle cells.
 Without stable and appropriate amounts of calcium, your muscles — including your heart muscle — cease to function properly.
-Cardiac arrhythmia/dysrythmia is a common symptom of fluoride poisoning.
+Cardiac dysrythmia is a common complication of fluoride poisoning.

 Required Documents

-HF Acid Standard Operating Procedure template (coming soon; in the interim please use the FSE Liquids & Solids SOP Template)
+HF Acid or Soluble Fluoride Salt Standard Operating Procedure template (coming soon; in the interim please use the FSE Liquids & Solids SOP Template)

 HF Designated Use Area Sign (contact Rita.Bottesch@asu.edu or Amanda.L.Hoyt@asu.edu to receive laminated signs)